sunil-57/collegetutorial/README.md

 Once the server runtime libraries are added to your classpath, you should be able to access the required classes (such as HttpServlet, ServletException, etc.) from your servlet API in your project.

+#### You are now Good To Go.
+Make sure your XAMPP is running and your database is ready to go as well.

 ### 7. Troubleshooting

 These are some **troubles** that you could mostly likely face.
 If there are any other problem that you think needs to be mentioned which will help others, please feel free to add here.